The Bankrate promise

 Most insurance companies offer add-on coverage types to round out your policy’s coverage.
 While options vary by state, other types of coverage could include:

 - Gap insurance: This coverage is for new vehicles that are financed or leased.
-If your car is totaled in an accident or stolen and unrecoverable, gap insurance will pay the difference between your totaled car’s worth and what you owe.
+If your car is totaled in an accident or stolen and unrecoverable, gap insurance would pay the difference between your totaled car’s worth and what you owe.

 - New car replacement: If your car is only a few years old and you have full coverage, you may qualify for this coverage.
 With new car replacement, if your car is totaled, you get the value to replace your car with the same year, make and model, instead of the depreciated value.